ErenalpK/2026worldcup_prediction/README.md

 The datasets will be sourced from **Kaggle, FIFA and Transfermarkt**.
 The key steps are:

 - **Historical match results (1872-2024)** and **FIFA rankings (1992-2024)** will be downloaded from Kaggle and FIFA.com.
-- **2026 World Cup qualifier results** will be manually compiled from FIFA.
+- **2026 World Cup qualifier groups** will be manually compiled from FIFA .
 - **Goalscorers, team performance, and shootout data** will be obtained from Kaggle.
 - **Squad market values (2006-2026)** will be collected from Transfermarkt.
 - All datasets will be **cleaned, standardized, and merged** using Python (**Pandas, NumPy**).